idcruz99/Customer-Support-Chatbot-with-Database/README.md

 # Customer-Support-Chatbot-with-Database
 <h1>Purpose</h1>
 The intent of this project is to solve a business need for a music production software called FL Studio, which can be downloaded at imageline.com.
 Currently, the website has an outdated customer support system consisting of a FAQs tab and a ticket submission tab.
 While this system functions properly, it could be a lot faster and more accessible for the user.
-To solve this business need, I created a live customer support chatbot that is able to answer most questions from the user instantly, and is even able to submit a user-created ticket to send to imageline's CRM database through an API link.
+To solve this business need, I created a live customer support chatbot that is able to answer most questions from the user instantly, and is even able to submit a user-created ticket to send to Imageline's CRM database on SQL.
 <h1>Tools Used</h1>
 Live Customer Support Chatbot created on https://botpress.com/